State v. Palendrano

 State v.
 Palendrano, 120 N.J.
 Super.
 336, 293 A.2d 747 (Law Div.
 1972), was a legal case decided by the New Jersey Superior Court, Law Division, holding that the common law offense of being a common scold was no longer a crime despite the presence of reception statutes in the state.

 Background

 In 1970, Marion Palendrano was indicted in Monmouth County for assault, threatening a person's life, and being a scold.

 Decision

 The court reasoned that the offense was superseded by the New Jersey Disorderly Persons Act.
 They also expressed concerns that a female-only crime violated due process and the nature of the offense was too vague.
+It was also opined that the punishment of ducking could amount to a corpor(e)al punishment, in which case that punishment was unlawful under the New Jersey Constitution of 1844 or since 1776.